DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 ##### 3.1.1.2.
 Offline mode (Air-gapped environments)

-For offline/air-gapped environments where the Usage Metering Service cannot connect directly to IBM Software Central, you need to manually download and upload usage data.
+For offline/air-gapped environments where the Usage Metering Service cannot connect directly to IBM Software Central, you need to manually download and upload metrics data.

 ###### 3.1.1.2.1.
 Create the Gateway for the IBM Usage Metering instance